 Congressman Ted S.Yoho represents North Central Florida's 3rd Congressional district which includes Alachua, Union, Gilchrist, Bradford, Marion, Clay, Suwannee, Dixie, Lafayette, Columbia, Levy, Madison, and Hamilton Counties.
 He was elected to the 113th Congress in November 2012 and is serving his second term in the people's house.
 In the 115th Congress, Ted became the Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific.

 Ted was born in Minnesota and moved to South Florida where he met his wife Carolyn in the 4th grade.
 Ted and Carolyn got married at 19 and began to work their way through college -- Carolyn as a court reporter and Ted packing vegetables at night.
 After completing his AA degree at Broward Community College, Ted and Carolyn moved to Gainesville where Ted enrolled at the University of Florida.
 He graduated in 1983 with his bachelors degree in Animal Science and Doctorate of Veterinary Medicine.

 In 1986, they had their first daughter; Katie, followed two years later by Lauren in 1988 and Tyler in 1990.
 Carolyn continued to build her own businesses by opening new court reporting agencies and helping Ted open additional practices.
-Ted and Carolyn began instilling a strong work ethic in their children early on in making family projects out of real estate investments and building their businesses.
+Ted and Carolyn began instilling a strong work ethic in their children early on by making family projects out of real estate investments and building their businesses.
 They instilled the principles of setting goals, the willingness to work hard and treating people fairly.
 Ted and Carolyn emphasized that if you did these things and took hold of opportunity, they could achieve the American Dream.
 After all, Ted and Carolyn were products of the American Dream.